systemslab/popper-paper/paper/paper.md

-The goal for _Popper_ is to give researchers a common framework to reason, in a convened way, about how to structure all the dependencies and generated artifacts associated to an experiment.
+The goal for _Popper_ is to give researchers a common framework to reason, in a convened way, about how to structure all the dependencies and generated artifacts associated with an experiment.
 This convention provides the following unique features:

  1. Provides with a methodology (or experimentation protocol) for